Back From the Brink

 The sea otter’s coat is made up of two layers: an inner insulating layer of very short, soft underfur that traps air to keep the animal warm, plus an outer water-repellent layer of long guard hairs.
 Each hair is covered in tiny barbs that help mat them all together so tightly that, even though the animal spends almost its entire life in the sea, water cannot penetrate to the skin.
 But as the ability of this fur to repel water depends on utmost cleanliness, the sea otter must spend hours every day floating at the surface, taking advantage of its loose skin and an unusually supple skeleton to groom every part of its body.

-Despite its thick fur, though, a sea otter still burns huge amounts of energy to keep warm.
+Despite its thick fur, though, a sea otter still burns huge amounts of energy just keeping warm.
 An adult must consume around a quarter of its body mass in food every day, and a lactating female must double that energy intake.
-It dives underwater to collect its food – usually fish, mussels and marine snails – and it is the only marine mammal that catches fish with its forepaws rather than with its teeth.
+It dives underwater to collect its food – usually fish, mussels and snails – and it is the only marine mammal that catches fish with its forepaws rather than with its teeth.

 Saving Sea Otters

 The thick, luxurious fur of the sea otter keeps it warm and dry in the cold seas, but it was almost the animal’s undoing.
-Around 250 years ago, the population of sea otters was thought to number between 150,000 and 300,000 individuals, but then people began to relentlessly hunt them for their fur.
+Around 250 years ago, the population of sea otters was thought to number between 150,000 and 300,000 individuals, spread along North America’s western seaboard from Mexico to Alaska, and across the Pacific to Japan.
+But then people began to relentlessly hunt these seafaring members of the weasel family for their fur.
 Considered the most valuable pelt in the world, each one was the equivalent of a seaman’s normal wage for the entire year.
 In 1803 alone, around 17,000 sea otters were slaughtered for their coats, as the sought-after fur reached the heights of fashion.

 Ozzy and Ola arrived at the Birmingham SEA LIFE Centre in early 2020, after a 5,000-mile journey from their former holdings at the Alaska SeaLife Centre.
 From there, they went into quarantine and began to settle into their new temperature-controlled enclosure, which is designed to replicate their natural habitat and give them a safe sanctuary for the rest of their lives.
 As part of a pioneering education and conservation project, these two animals, as the first and only ones of their kind in the UK, have a crucial role to play in the global mission of making sure sea otter numbers continue to recover.